telerik/kendo-ui-builder/docs/data-providers/index.md

 # Data Providers Overview

-Data providers are data services that provide access to the data you want to render and to the associated business logic of your project.
+Data providers are data services which provide access to the data you want to render and to the associated business logic of your project.

 Each data provider is represented by a single service URI.
 While the data provider defines one data service, it can still apply one or more data sources.
 You can also create multiple data providers.